Skip to navigation Skip to content

 Combined Bachelor degrees are approved if they appear in the university's handbook.
 Handbooks can be found online at the university internet sites.
 See the Resources page for a link to these sites.

 Some universities are delivering combined Bachelor degrees, Graduate Certificate or Graduate Diploma courses with Masters degrees.
-The Bachelor degree, Graduate Certificate or Graduate Diploma component will be an approved course with the Masters degree also being approved for YA, Austudy and PES if it is listed in Schedule 3 of the Course Determination Instrument.
-For a list of approved Masters courses (for YA, Austudy and PES), see the Resources page.
-All Masters components of courses combining Bachelor and Masters degrees (that are not excluded courses for ABSTUDY purposes) are also approved courses for ABSTUDY and ABSTUDY PES.
+All Masters components of courses combining bachelors and masters degrees (that are not excluded courses for ABSTUDY purposes) are also approved courses for ABSTUDY and ABSTUDY PES.

 Masters by course work

-All students undertaking Masters courses on the approved course list are normally considered to be undertaking approved study for the purposes of ABSTUDY, ABSTUDY PES, Austudy, YA and PES.
-All other Masters courses at government supported universities are also normally approved courses for ABSTUDY and ABSTUDY PES.
+All other masters courses at government supported universities are also normally approved courses for ABSTUDY and ABSTUDY PES.

 Masters degree and Doctoral level courses are normally approved for ABSTUDY and ABSTUDY PES if they appear in the university's handbook.
 Only where the Masters or Doctoral course is an excluded course would it not be approved for ABSTUDY.